yonathanF/personal_website/content/posts/albums-2022.md

 9. No Thank you  --Little Simz

 Loved her last album and nothing less here.
 Would definitely be higher if I had more time to listen to it honestly.
-Gorilla, Broken, and X are nice.
+Angel, Gorilla, Broken, and X are nice.

 10. Funk Wav Bounces Vol. 2 --Calvin Harris